 Install on HP-UX

-To install Splunk on an HP-UX system, expand the tarball, using GNU tar, into an appropriate directory.
-The default install directory is
+To install Splunk on an HP-UX system, expand the tarball into an appropriate directory using the

 - Splunk does not create the

-- Be sure the disk partition has enough space to hold the uncompressed volume of the data you plan to keep indexed.
+- Ensure that the disk partition has enough space to hold the uncompressed volume of the data you plan to keep indexed.

 Splunk can run as any user on the local system.
 If you run Splunk as a non-root user, make sure that Splunk has the appropriate permissions to read the inputs that you specify.